Share Prize XII Ghosts

 Collected Huia Notation

-Sally Ann Mcintyre (AU)
+Sally Ann Mcintyre (NZ)

 A work for phonograph, solo piano and extinct bird.
 Part of a series of audio and transmission works which investigate the space between the bare historical facts of colonial species extinction.